josebaptista/HumHub-Codeit/README.md

 humhub-codeit
 =============

-HumHub Codeit Module is in development (99% done).
+HumHub Codeit Module is in development (90% done).

+**Note:** Its not working right now, some work has to be done.
+Have to replace the iframe with the default index.php of the CODEIT IDE application, then it should work well.

 You can use the **HumHub Codeit Module** to edit HumHub themes online, right from Your admin panel.
 The Module was done to work with HumHub Versions 0.20+ (Yii2).